Lab-Work/Traffic_Sensors_Algorithms/README.md

     - `hex_converter.py` a script to convert raw hexadecimal PIR data to decimal format
     - `cookb_signalsmooth.py` Gaussian filter
 - `code/`
-    - `TrafficDataClass.py` a universal traffic data class which handles different PIR configuration data in the format specified in Data_Collection_Manual.pdf
+    - `TrafficDataClass.py` a universal traffic data class which handles different PIR configuration data in the format specified in data_collection\manual.pdf
+	- `TrafficModelsClass.py` a model-packed class used for vehicle detection and speed estimation.
     - `analyze~.py` short scripts which performs simple plotting and analysis of the data
     - `test~.py` a script for debugging the TrafficDataClass
-- `vehicle_detection.py` vehicle detection models
-- `speed_estimation.py` speed estimation models
 - `logger.py` a small traffic logger for creating manual traffic labels
 - `visualization`
     - `colormaps_row` visualization of colormaps in row major